On first-species counterpoint theory: Basic motivations and definitions

 \begin{proposition} Let $(K,D,p)$ be a self-complementary dichotomy of a ring $R$.
 There is a bijective correspondence between $\sym(K,D)$ and $\theta(K)$.
 The bijection sends an element $g\in \theta(K)$ to $ p\circ g$. \end{proposition} \begin{proof} The function $\theta(K)\longrightarrow \sym(K,D): g\mapsto p\circ g$ is surjective since the action is transitive and is injective since the stabilizer of $p$ is trivial. \end{proof}

 Thus, we have reduced the study of $\sym(K,D)$ to that of the stabilizer group $\theta(K)$ of $K$.
 Besides, we have determined when a self-complementary dichotomy is strong, as established in the following corollary.
-We say that a partition $\{K,D\}$ of $R$ is \textbf{rigid} if $\theta(K)$ is the trivial group. \begin{corollary} A self-complementary dichotomy $(K,D,p)$ is a strong dichotomy if and only if $\{K,D\}$ is rigid. \end{corollary}
+We say that a partition $\{K,D\}$ of $R$ is \textbf{rigid} if $\theta(K)$ is the trivial group.
+Similarly, we say that a subset $K$ of $R$ is \textbf{rigid} if $\theta(K)$ is trivial.
+Note that in a rigid partition $\{K,D\}$ of $R$ both $K$ and $D$ are rigid. \begin{corollary} A self-complementary dichotomy $(K,D,p)$ is a strong dichotomy if and only if $\{K,D\}$ is rigid. \end{corollary}

 Now, our objective is to prove a pair of lemmas that help us to decide whether a given dichotomy is rigid, by discarding non-identity symmetries that could be in $\theta(K)$.
-These lemmas could be a first approximation to a more conceptual argument.\footnote{This conceptual argument can be related to the groupoid of intervals of $K$, briefly introduced in Appendix.} Consider the left action $\cdot$, by multiplication, of the group $R^*$ on $R$.
+These lemmas could be a first approximation to a more conceptual argument.\footnote{This conceptual argument can be related to the groupoid of intervals of $K$, briefly introduced in Section~\ref{sec3.1}.} Consider the left action $\cdot$, by multiplication, of the group $R^*$ on $R$.

 \begin{lemma} Let $\{K,D\}$ be a dichotomy of a ring $R$.
 Suppose that $a\in R$ and that $C$ is either $K$ or $D$.
 If there is $r\in R$ such that \begin{enumerate} \item the orbit $R^*r$ of $r$ under the action $\cdot$ is contained in $C$ and \item $r+a\notin C$, \end{enumerate} then $e^ab\notin \theta(K)$ for each $b\in R^*$. \end{lemma} \begin{proof} If $r+a\notin C$ for $r$ as above, then for each $b\in R^*$, $b(b^{-1}\cdot r)+a\notin C$ with $b^{-1}\cdot r\in R^*r\subseteq C$, and hence $e^ab\notin \theta(C)=\theta(K)$. \end{proof}